 Justice for the Veterans and Victims of Camp Lejeune

-The recognition of water problems at Camp Lejeune began in the 1980s.
-For many victims, veterans, and their families, it was much more difficult to prove their case and receive compensation benefits.
+The recognition of water contamination problems at Camp Lejeune began in the 1980s.
+For many victims, veterans, and their families, it was much more difficult to prove their case in a lawsuit and receive compensation benefits.

 Initially, the US Government and its inspectors only recognized a limited number of chemicals present in the water at Camp Lejeune.
+They didn’t account for all the different types of Camp Lejeune water contamination and didn’t realize that exposure was causing cancer and disability in veterans.
 In 2009, the Agency for Toxic Substances and Disease Registry (ATSDR) was forced to withdraw its previous 1997 study showing that cancerous effects were unlikely from the contaminated groundwater.
 The ATSDR was forced to admit that benzene, which was previously omitted from prior testing, was the largest culprit of the Camp Lejeune water contamination due to massive fuel leaks.

 These two acts, however, did not provide any form of monetary compensation to the victims or grant military veterans the ability to file lawsuits against the government for their injuries.
 Finally, in 2022, the US House of Representatives passed the Camp Lejeune Justice Act, which will hopefully soon pass in the Senate.
 The passage of this act will enable Camp Lejeune victims and their families to receive additional financial compensation in disability payments or through